 - Terrorism – Crimes that threaten national security are among the most harshly penalized.
 People suspected of terrorism or espionage (spying) may be investigated by the FBI, the Department of Homeland Security, and other federal agencies and counter-terrorism units.

 - White Collar Crimes – White collar crimes are financial crimes, often involving investors, traders, or entire businesses.
 Examples include offenses like tax evasion, money laundering, corporate fraud, commodities fraud, bribery, embezzlement, Ponzi and pyramid schemes, and identity theft.

 Philadelphia Federal Crimes Defense Attorney Handling Felony Cases

 When you are up against federal court procedures, securing the representation of a knowledgeable federal defense attorney is vital to the successful resolution of your case.
 We may be able to help you obtain the upper hand in court.

 Our qualified federal crime attorneys will direct the course of a thorough federal investigation and work tirelessly in order to prevent indictment.
 Various agencies will investigate your case prior to formal charges being filed.
 This may take weeks or months.

 It is important to understand that the FBI takes federal crimes very seriously.
 The agency utilizes a proactive approach, investigating both crimes that have been committed and potential federal crimes.
 Our Philadelphia criminal defense law firm can combat all allegations against you at a federal level.
 We will go the extra mile, and we will not back down.

 It is of the utmost importance to seek representation immediately if you believe that you, your spouse, or a family member is under investigation for a federal offense.
-For a free legal consultation with a highly experienced federal crimes lawyer in Philadelphia, contact The Law Office of Lloyd Long at (215) 525-6818.
+For a free legal consultation with a highly experienced federal crimes lawyer in Philadelphia, contact the Law Office of Lloyd Long at (215) 302-0171.